pyrotek45/avon/tutorial/SIMPLE_CONFIGS.md

 # Simple Config File Examples

 This guide demonstrates how to use Avon to generate common configuration files.
 These examples are perfect for beginners and show practical patterns you can adapt for your own needs.
+No PhD in YAML required.

 ## Why Use Avon for Config Files?